Guatemala

 of the states.

-El Salvador becomes a republic, officially ending the Federation.
+El Salvador becomes a republic (officially end of the

 13 Oct 1852 - 10 Nov 1852 Abortive attempt to